Sleep Disorders

 Causes of Sleep Disorders

 The primary reason why a woman may develop sleep disorders during menopause relates to the hormonal fluctuations that are taking place within her body.
-Declining levels of hormones, specifically of estrogen and progesterone, affect a woman in myriad ways, one being sleep disorders.
+Declining levels of hormones, specifically of estrogen and progesterone, affect a woman in myriad ways, one being the regulation of the sleep cycle.

 As mentioned above, estrogen and progesterone affect sleep.
-Dropping levels of either hormone can cause sleep disorders, although each one affects in different ways.
-The information below specifies how estrogen and progesterone affect sleep, so please continue reading to understand better how hormonal fluctuations causes sleep disorders.
+A decrease in the levels of either hormone can cause sleep disorders, although each one influences sleep differently.
+The information below specifies how estrogen and progesterone affect sleep.

 • Slows down the intake and secondary production of magnesium, a mineral that helps muscles to relax.